anoopkcn/zenv/README.md

   register <env_name>    Register an environment in the global registry.
-                         Registers the current directory as the project directory. deregister <env_name>  Remove an environment from the global registry.
+                         Registers the current directory as the project directory. deregister <env_name|id>  Remove an environment from the global registry.
+                           You can use the environment name or its ID (full or partial).

   version, -v, --version Print the zenv version.